Deivison-Costa/Deivison-Costa/README.md

 ---

 ### 🔭 Current Focus
-I'm currently working on personal projects and honing my programming skills to become a proficient software developer! 👨‍💻
+I'm currently working on some projects and improving my programming skills at bootcamps and hackathons! 👨‍💻

 ---

 ### 👯 Collaboration

 I'm enthusiastic about collaborating on interesting and innovative projects.
 If you have a cool idea, feel free to reach out to me!
-Let's create something awesome together! 🤝
+Let's create something together! 🤝

 ---